 Also, Food Aids agencies such as UN’s World Food Programme (WFP) should use surplus crops from local farmers instead of importing food and this will help alleviate suffering and starvation in famine-prone and conflict zones.

-While there have been significant strides made in agriculture sector in Africa by some agencies which include African Development Bank (ADB), Africa Improved Foods (AIF), World Food Programme (WFP) and some African governments, there is still more that needs to be done to achieve a self-sufficient Africa.
+There have been significant strides made in the agricultural sector of Africa by agencies include: African Development Bank (ADB), Africa Improved Foods (AIF), World Food Programme (WFP) and some African governments.
+Nevertheless, there is still more that needs to be done to achieve a self-sufficient Africa.

 Food security in Africa is achievable.
 With the investment of public-private partnerships in the agricultural sector in Africa, hunger in Africa can be wiped out for good.